 The formation of priests is at the heart of the Catholic Church.
 Established in 1894 under Archbishop John Ireland, The Saint Paul Seminary provides comprehensive formation and education, transforming men who humbly answer God's call into holy priests after the Lord's own heart.
+Since its beginning, more than 3,000 men have been ordained from the seminary.

 The need – more good, holy priests and effective lay leaders